This post is about detailed M/s contracts that outline relationship expectations, using my own as an example and focusing on what goes into it.

 It then goes on to define general expectations, bullet point lists of “morning tasks”, “evening tasks”, and tasks by iterations ranging from daily to annual and a section for “other”.

-Examples include doing my morning exercise routine and making the bed (mornings), writing my slave journal entry and cleaning the kitchen (evening), various cooking and cleaning tasks (daily), changing the air filters (monthly), and rotating the mattress (quarterly).
+Examples include doing my exercise routine and making the bed in the morning, serving brunch at 9:30, serving dinner at 6, and then writing my slave journal entry, turning down the bed, and cleaning the kitchen again at night, bringing Mistress a snack at 8:30 and reminding her of the time at 9:30.
+There are various cleaning and plant and pet care tasks (daily), shopping planning (weekly), changing the air filters (monthly), and rotating the mattress (quarterly).
+This is a very small selection of examples, but you get the idea.

 Then there’s a uniform section, which outlines my daily uniform.
 I’ve spoken about that before here.